A Salsa Verde Convert

 Roasted Salsa Verde

-1 Tablespoon olive oil
+- 1 Tablespoon olive oil

-1 pound tomatillos, husked
+- 1 pound tomatillos husked

-1/2 small onion, cut into chunks
+- 1/2 small onion cut into chunks

-1 small serrano or jalapeno pepper, sliced (remove seeds if you can’t handle the heat)
+- 1 small serrano or jalapeno pepper sliced (remove seeds if you can’t handle the heat)

-1 teaspoon minced garlic
+- 1 teaspoon minced garlic

-1/2 Tablespoon dried oregano
+- 1/2 Tablespoon dried oregano

-1/2 teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-1 1/2 teaspoons salt, or to taste
+- 1 1/2 teaspoons salt or to taste

-Juice of 1 lime
+- 1 lime juiced

-1 Tablespoon cider vinegar
+- 1 Tablespoon cider vinegar

-2 Tablespoons chopped cilantro
+- 2 Tablespoons chopped cilantro

-PREHEAT oven to 350 degrees.
+- PREHEAT oven to 350 degrees.

-In a large bowl, COAT tomatillos, onion, and pepper with 1 Tablespoon of olive oil.
+- In a large bowl, COAT tomatillos, onion, and pepper with 1 Tablespoon of olive oil.
 PLACE tomatillos, onion, and pepper on a sheet pan.
 ROAST for 30 minutes until the tomatillos are soft and begin to brown slightly

-REMOVE from oven and PLACE in a food processor or blender with the garlic, oregano, cumin, salt, lime juice, and vinegar.
-PUREE until smooth.
+- REMOVE from oven and PLACE in a food processor or blender with the garlic, oregano, cumin, salt, lime juice, and vinegar.
+PUREE until smooth

 - TRANSFER to a medium saucepan, BRING to a BOIL over high heat.
 REDUCE heat to medium-low.
 SIMMER for approximately 10 minutes.
 ADD the cilantro.
 COOL and SERVE.